nandhakumar2611/mindx-inventory-docs/docs/purchaseorder/other-action.md

 - Select the **checkbox** next to the purchase orders you want to mark for deletion.
 - Click the **Delete** button at the bottom of the page.

+!!!
+Warning

      Removing outdated purchase orders contributes to maintaining an organized and current record-keeping system.
+Be cautious, as this action cannot be undone.

+It may be helpful to archive or keep records of important purchase orders before deletion for future reference.